aaryank1/Internship-Application-Automator/README.md

 # Internshala Job Application Automation

 This repository contains a Python-based project that automates the process of applying for internships on Internshala.
-Using Selenium for browser automation and OpenAI's Generative AI for generating customized cover letters and answers to additional questions, this project simplifies the job application process.
+Using Selenium for browser automation and Google Gemini's Generative AI for generating customized cover letters and answers to additional questions, this project simplifies the job application process.

 ---